James Thew - Fotolia

 Employee engagement in HR is just one piece of a bigger picture that's becoming more defined -- the total employee experience.
 While engagement focuses on the worker's time spent within a company, employee experience is much broader.
 It starts when a job candidate applies for a position, follows that person through recruitment and hiring and stays with the worker even after the last day on the job.
 After all, a former employee's feelings about a company can have lasting effects on its reputation and future recruitment success.

 There can be many layers to employee experience.
 Maestro Health, for example, measures candidate experience and how it affects employee engagement, Simmons said.
-In her view, a job candidate's first interaction with Maestro might not be triggered by an online description for an open position, but rather by viewing the company's social media accounts and deciding whether those avenues give an honest look at the company's processes and culture.
+In her view, a job candidate's interaction with Maestro might not be triggered by an online description for an open position, but rather by viewing the company's social media accounts and deciding whether those avenues give an honest look at the company's processes and culture.

 HR tech buying teams don't always invite IT folks